Tharunthorn/Wistify-Tutor-Finder-Application/README.md

 ## Install and Run

-Check * [Coding Guide](https://github.com/Tharunthorn/Wistify-Tutor-Finder-Application/wiki/Coding-Guide) for the information!
+Check [User Guide](https://github.com/Tharunthorn/Wistify-Tutor-Finder-Application/wiki/User-Guide) from the GitHub Wiki for the information!

 ## Project Documents